 Originally, the chain was going to be called “Cargo House, which would have been a terrible, terrible mistake,” co-founder Gordon Bowker tells the Seattle Times.
 The owners had also considered using “Pequod” after Captain Ahab’s ship in Moby Dick.

 But Terry Heckler, the brand consultant who designed the chain’s logo, wasn’t so crazy that name either.
 Heckler mentioned offhand that like these power words, things starting with “st” sounded powerful—a good trait for a brand that would grow to more than 25,000 locations by 2016.
 From there, Bowker made a list of “st” words.
 But Starbucks wasn’t on it.
+Another Starbucks marketing choice: take a look at the real reason why Starbucks coffee sizes aren’t small, medium, and large.

 As the team tried landing on a name, Heckler brought out an old 1800s map of Mt.
 Rainier and the Cascades.
 The name of one mining town, Starbos, stood out to Bowker.
 He immediately thought of the first mate on the Pequod: Starbuck.